kubedb/docs/docs/guides/README.md

 # Guides

 Guides to show you how to perform tasks with KubeDB:
+- [Druid](/docs/guides/kafka/README.md).
+Shows how to manage Druid using KubeDB.
 - [Elasticsearch](/docs/guides/elasticsearch/README.md).
 Shows how to manage Elasticsearch & OpenSearch using KubeDB.
 - [MariaDB](/docs/guides/mariadb).
 Shows how to manage MariaDB using KubeDB.
 - [Memcached](/docs/guides/memcached/README.md).
 Shows how to manage Memcached using KubeDB.